-- Ignore Past Issues: Although we recommend disclosure, at the end of the day, it’s your decision.
+At the end of the day, it’s up to each individual’s level of risk tolerance.
 Some people choose to do nothing and hope the IRS won’t uncover their tax delinquency.
-However, we strongly recommend not taking this route, as it carries the highest risk of penalties and criminal charges from the IRS.
-At any rate, we certainly advise filing your taxes correctly going forward.
+We highly recommend not taking this route, as it carries the highest risk of penalties and criminal charges from the IRS.

 If you aren’t sure what to do next, contact our team of tax attorneys to help!